 How will the impact of the proposal be monitored and evaluated as it progresses and when it concludes?

-Key performance indicators include: number of jobs safeguarded, number of jobs safeguarded for 12 months, number of businesses assisted and number of business survivals after 12 months.
-Other longer-term monitoring criteria could include: Count of business in Wales, Gross domestic product (GDP) , and credit rating of businesses.
-In addition, the Welsh Government’s knowledge and analytical services are developing a dashboard to monitor the impact of economic interventions
+Key performance indicators include: Number of Jobs Safeguarded, number of Jobs Safeguarded for 12 months, number of Businesses Assisted and number of Business Survivals after 12 months.
+Other longer-term monitoring criteria could include: Count of business in Wales, GDP, and credit rating of businesses.
+In addition, the Welsh Government’s Knowledge and Analytical Services (KAS) are developing a dashboard to monitor the impact of economic interventions.

 The preferred language of the applicant is asked for in the second round of ERF applications.
-We can undertake geographical analysis at local authority level.
+We will undertake geographical analysis at local authority level.
 Our evaluation will cover the impact of ERF and we will analyse data to determine how many businesses supported, sector, geography, jobs retained.
-We can provide analysis of business owner by demographic groups where we have this data.
+We can provide analysis of business owner by demographic groups, where we have this data.
 The Welsh Government has launched a community survey into the impact of the restrictions imposed by COVID-19 on volunteering through the medium of Welsh and use of the Welsh language.
-This will close on 2 October 2020.
+This closed on 2 October 2020.

 The NDR element provides support to businesses to help with their business rates.